 Roll Out a Trellis

+An iron trellis adorned with climbing plants is also one of the best ideas to hide air conditioning units, as it serves as an attractive cover.
 Trellises come in all shapes and sizes and can be made from wood, metal, or plastic.
-Place a trellis against the house near the outdoor air conditioner unit, and train climbing vines to cover it.
+Place a trellis against the house near the outdoor air conditioner unit and train climbing vines to cover it.
 Clematis, trumpet vine, and morning glory are all fast-growing vines that will quickly cover a trellis.

 Hang a Curtain